smileidentity/web-client/packages/web-components/components/document/src/README.md

 ## Overview

-The `DocumentCapture` is a bespoke web component designed for capturing document images using a camera.
+The `DocumentCaptureScreens` is a bespoke web component designed for capturing document images using a camera.
 It leverages the `SmartCamera` module for camera interaction and permission management.
+This component contains the flow for capturing both front and the back of id documents.

 ### Importing the Component

-To utilize the DocumentCapture component within your project, import it into your JavaScript file as follows:
+To utilize the `DocumentCaptureScreens` component within your project, import it into your JavaScript file as follows:

 ```js
 import '@smileid/components/document-capture';